 To meet basic Federal OSHA requirements in the USA, certification need only contain the information listed below:

-However, you are encouraged to also include a statement of proficiency as well as the employee's identification number or a unique certificate number for training.
+You should certify that training or retraining took place and that the employee is kept up to date.
+However, we encourage you to also include a statement of proficiency as well as the employee's identification number or a unique certificate number for training.
 It should also contain the signature of the trainer who conducted the training.